tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * The following demo will show how to extract historical ticker data from Google Sheets via the Google Finance function as a CSV.
 The goal is to get students to understand that all of the data they need to perform ROI analysis is just a few clicks away.

-* Using Google Finance, students can leverage historical stock data to keep a running tab on daily returns for specific stocks.
+* Using Google Sheets with the in-built Google Finance function, students can leverage historical stock data to keep a running tab on daily returns for specific stocks.

 * Students will watch and follow along to navigate the Google Sheets website.